exalearn/hydronet/index.md

 The HydroNet benchmark defines a series of challenge problems around predicting stable clusters of water molecules.

 Water is fantastically complex for reasons that [science is yet to fully understand](http://www1.lsbu.ac.uk/water/water_anomalies.html).
 Many of these unique (and important!) properties are driven by the intricate structures formed by water molecules due to its atypical bonding structure.
-HydroNet challenges are designed to improve scientist's ability to predict such structures and, thereby, unravel more mysteries about why water is wierd.
+HydroNet challenges are designed to improve scientist"s ability to predict such structures and, thereby, unravel more mysteries about why water is weird.

+## Background

+Data for the HydroNet benchmark is based on [a study of low-lying energy geometries](https://aip.scitation.org/doi/10.1063/1.5128378)  from the Jawaharlal Nehru University, University of Washington, and Pacific Northwest National Laboratory.

+Each entry represents a different bonding network of water clusters that were generated using

 ## Challenge Problems